-Thinking about your problems, exaggerating outcomes and counting the hardships of life will drain you of your energy.
+Thinking about your problems, exaggerating outcomes, and counting the hardships of life will drain you of your energy.
 Even if you reach a depressingly low point in your life, drowning in self-pity won’t help.
 It will only keep you grounded in a state of uncertainty and helplessness, which is certainly not the ideal problem-solving state.

 Everyone has problems, yet some handle them better than others.
-Whenever you see yourself surrounded with problems, try to be grateful for the good things life.
+Whenever you see yourself surrounded by problems, try to be grateful for the good things life.
 It’s the only way to spot that silver lining.

 Some people have so little self-confidence that they spend their lives avoiding failure.
 The problem is that full potential can’t be reached if you give up after failing.

-Loving what you do can make it easier to keep on going.
+Loving what you do can make it easier to keep ongoing.
 That way, even if you did fail, the activity also held some positive aspects to it, like feeling energized,

 The life of every successful person is full of ups and downs.
 Bill Gates’ first company went bankrupt and when Walt Disney tried to negotiate with MGM to publish his Mickey Mouse cartoons, he was rejected.
 Minor failures shouldn’t discourage you.
 They are your best teachers.